 After you define one or more network zones, you can use them in Global Session Policies, authentication policies, VPN notifications, and routing rules.

-About network zones
+- About network zones

-Generate a Proxy IP report
+- Generate a Proxy IP report

-Prepare for creating network zones by generating a list of the IP addresses used as proxies in your organization.
+- Prepare for creating network zones by generating a list of the IP addresses used as proxies in your organization.

-Configure a network zone
+- Configure a network zone

-Create network zones based on IP addresses, proxy types, geographical locations, or autonomous system numbers (ASN).
+- Create network zones based on IP addresses, proxy types, geographical locations, or autonomous system numbers (ASN).

-Manage network zones
+- Manage network zones

-Modify, delete, or deactivate network zones.
+- Modify, delete, or deactivate network zones.

-Add IPs to a network zone from the System Log
+- Add IPs to a network zone from the System Log

-Add an IP address to a zone from an event recorded in the System Log.
+- Add an IP address to a zone from an event recorded in the System Log.

-Add a network zone to Global Session Policies
+- Add a network zone to Global Session Policies

-Use network zones to allow or deny access in Global Session Policy rules.
+- Use network zones to allow or deny access in Global Session Policy rules.

-Define a network zone for IWA
+- Create a network zone for IWA sign-ins

-Define a network zone for working with Integrated Windows Authentication agents.
+- Define a network zone for working with Integrated Windows Authentication agents.

-Network zones FAQs
+- Network zones FAQs

-Get answers to common questions about network zones.
+- Get answers to common questions about network zones.